-- 1.01.1 The Provider publishes a mission statement, and clear and appropriate written statement of its continuing education mission and operates in accordance with this statement, has a well-defined and managed administrative structure, ethical and non-discriminatory policies, and is sufficiently managed and administered., and accurately reports thisall required information to the Council on Podiatric Medical Education in a timely manner. - 1.1 The continuing education mission provider Provider shall have a continuing education mission statement. outlining the program's specific expected results for their learners regarding their knowledge, skills, attitudes, and/or patient care. statement shall set forth the broad, long-range goals of the provider in offering educational activities. - 1.2 - 1.3 Intent and Background: The mission statement should articulate the enduring objectives of the Provider's educational endeavors, specifically in the realm of continuing education activities.
+1.1 The Provider shall have a mission statement.

+Intent and Background: The mission statement should articulate the enduring objectives of the Provider's educational endeavors, specifically in the realm of continuing education activities.
 This statement is designed to serve as a comprehensive guide for the development and assessment of all continuing education activities.
 It will stand distinct from specific learning objectives crafted for individual activities, providing a holistic framework that aligns with the principles and values of the institution.
 The mission statement will delineate the Provider's commitment to various educational activities.
 These activities, carefully curated, will cater to the diverse needs of the target audience, primarily focusing on the health-care requirements of the public and the evolving educational needs and interests of podiatric medical professionals and health-care practitioners.